eginer/quantum_package/docs/source/modules/ao_basis.rst

     File: :file:`aos.irp.f`

-    character corresponding to the "L" value of an AO orbital
+    Character corresponding to the "l" value of an |AO|